-As you know, Microsoft has changed the interface of the quick search area in Windows 10 May 2019.
-However, it seems that Microsoft continues to research and update more functions for the search box on Windows 10, thereby making it even more handy than before.
+As you know, Microsoft has changed the immediate search area interface in Windows 10 May 2019.
+However, it seems that Microsoft continues to research and update more functions for the search box on Windows 10, thereby making it even handier than before.

 The default search frame interface on Windows 10 May 2019.